 Dr Howard Jones

 Howard Jones’s main research interests are in Germanic, Old High German, Middle High German, and the semantics of verbs in the Germanic languages.
-He is currently working with Martin Jones on an Introduction to Middle High German to be published by OUP.
+He is currently working with Martin Jones on The Oxford Guide to Middle High German to be published by OUP.

 Teaching resources can be found here.

-Martin Luther: An Open Letter on Translating, translated by Howard Jones, Oxford: Taylor Institution Library (2017).
+Martin Luther: An Open Letter on Translating, edition and translation by Howard Jones et al., Oxford: Taylor Institution Library (2017).

 ‘On the early origins of the Germanic preterite presents’, with Will Randall, Transactions of the Philological Society 113(2), 137–176 (2015).